Fair Cardholder Agreement

 Additional limits may apply.
 Please call us at 844-333-3107 if you have any questions about these limitations on use.

-If you do not have enough funds available in your Card Account, you can instruct the Merchant to charge part of the purchase to the Card and pay the remaining amount with cash or another card.
+If you do not have enough funds available in your Bank Account, you can instruct the Merchant to charge part of the purchase to the Card and pay the remaining amount with cash or another card.
 These are called “split transactions.”
 Some Merchants do not allow cardholders to conduct split transactions.
-If you wish to conduct a split transaction and the Merchant permits it, you must tell the Merchant to charge only the exact amount of funds available in your Card Account to the Card.
+If you wish to conduct a split transaction and the Merchant permits it, you must tell the Merchant to charge only the exact amount of funds available in your Bank Account to the Card.
 You must then arrange to pay the difference using another payment method.
 Some Merchants may require payment for the remaining balance in cash.
 If you fail to inform the Merchant that you would like to complete a split transaction prior to swiping your Card, your Card is likely to be declined.

 If you use your Card at an automated fuel dispenser (“pay at the pump”), the Merchant may preauthorize the transaction amount up to $100.00 or more.
 If your Card is declined, even though you have sufficient funds available, you should pay for your purchase inside with the cashier.
 If you use your Card at a restaurant, a hotel, for a car rental purchase, or for similar purchases, the Merchant may preauthorize the transaction amount for the purchase amount plus up to 20% more to ensure there are sufficient funds available to cover tips or incidental expenses incurred.
 Any preauthorized amount will result in the placement of a “hold” on your available funds until the Merchant sends us the final payment amount of your purchase.
 Once the final payment amount is received, the preauthorized amount on hold will be removed.
 If we do not receive the final payment amount, the preauthorized amount on hold will typically remain in place for thirty (30) days.
 During a hold period, you will not have access to the preauthorized amount.